StackStorm/st2docs/docs/source/install/ewc_ha.rst

     :align: center

-The installation uses some unsafe defaults which are recommended to change thoughtfully for production use via Helm ``values.yaml``.
+The installation uses some unsafe defaults which we recommend you change thoughtfully for production use via Helm ``values.yaml``.

 Helm values.yaml
 ________________